aarondfrancis/sidecar/docs/functions/customization.md

 ## Environment Variables

 Some functions or layers may require configuration via Lambda environment variables.
-The Lambda runtime makes environment variables available to the code.
+The Lambda runtime will inject the environment variables so that they available to your handler code.

 In this example below, we're providing a path to a font directory as an environment variable.
 ```php